 Things to Do in Death Valley National Park

 Zabriskie Point is one of the most popular places to visit in Death Valley National Park, especially at sunrise and sunset.
-This vista offers views of Manly Beacon, the Badlands, and the Panamint Mountains.
-It’s particularly beautiful at sunrise and sunset as the sun colors Manly Beacon and the badlands a warm orange.
+This Zabriskie Point lookout offers views of Manly Beacon, the Badlands, and the Panamint Mountains.
+It’s particularly beautiful at sunrise and sunset as the sun turns Manly Beacon and the badlands a warm orange.

 However, it gets crowded.
-I arrived at 4:30 am, to find photographers packing up from their astrophotography session.
+I arrived for sunrise at Zabriskie Point at 4:30 am, to find photographers packing up from their astrophotography session.
 Slowly other photographers joined me as we set up at the viewpoint.
 Then, one photographer crossed over the viewpoint wall and walked directly in front of us.
 It became hostile.

 Until two more photographers joined.
 By 5:30 the entire ridge below was covered with people.
 The parking lot full and cars lined Highway 90.